How a Gene Can Help Keep Hearts Healthy

 People who naturally have lower 'bad' cholesterol because of their genes tend to have cleaner arteries, which means less buildup of plaque over time.

-People born with a certain gene that lowers their bad cholesterol their whole life have a lower risk of heart disease than what we'd expect from cholesterol-lowering drugs like statins — meaning starting early and keeping cholesterol low for longer might protect the heart better.
+People born with certain gene changes that lower their bad cholesterol over their whole life have a lower chance of heart disease — the more their cholesterol is lowered, the lower their risk.